wp-plugins/adminimize/readme.txt

 1. Adminimize Theme how in WordPress 2.3

 == Changelog ==
+= v1.7.25 =
+* Update for fix menu-items with entities
+* [Fix](http://plugins.trac.wordpress.org/changeset/494274) for display settings on menu, if items are deactivated
+* Add Separator to settings of menu, for hide this for different roles
+* Add notice for settings page, that no settings work on this page
+* Fix rewrite, if change the user info area and define an rewrite

 = v1.7.24 =
 * Maintenance: add ID for hide html-tab on Edtior also in WP 3.3
 * Bugfixing for WP 3.2.1 with the new functions :(